AlexanderSchneier/PyHazards/ARCHITECTURE.md

 - New transform: add a callable, register via `datasets.transforms`.
 - New model: implement `nn.Module`, expose via `models.registry` with metadata (`supported_inputs`, `task`).
 - New metric: subclass `MetricBase`, add to `metrics` namespace.
-- New pipeline/workflow: compose dataset + transforms + model + metrics in `pyhazard.workflows`.
+- New pipeline/workflow: compose dataset + transforms + model + metrics in `pyhazards.workflows`.

 This design keeps the surface area small (load → build → train → evaluate) while being hazard-first, GPU-ready, and easy to extend as new hazards, data modalities, or models are added.